unkcs/gtav-sourcecode-build-guide/README.md

 10. Copy output binary to game folder.

 > [!WARNING]
-> Building shaders and scripts can be skipped using the [prebuilt files above](#prebuilt-files).<br>
+> Building shaders and scripts can be skipped using the [prebuilt files above](#prebuilt-files)<br>
-> These steps are here to allow modding or for those who prefer to build from source as much as possible.<br>
+> These steps are here to allow modding or for those who prefer to build from source as much as possible<br>
 > If you prefer using prebuilt files, [here is all the instruction to make them work.](#prebuilt-stuff)

 ## Building Shaders